 The location of a slipped disc will dictate where a patient feels the typical symptoms of pain, numbness and tingling:

-- Cervical region – The cervical region of the spine is located in the neck.
-When a patient has a slipped disc in the cervical region, symptoms can be felt in the neck, shoulders, arms, and even the hands.
+- Cervical region.
+The cervical (upper) region of the spine is located in the neck.
+When a patient has a slipped disc in the cervical region, symptoms can be felt in the neck, shoulders, arms and even the hands.

-- Thoracic region – When slipped discs occur in the thoracic region (found in the middle of the back), symptoms may be felt anywhere within the torso or sometimes the inner arms.
+- Thoracic region.
+When slipped discs occur in the thoracic (middle) region, symptoms may be felt anywhere within the torso or sometimes the inner arms.

-- Lumbar region – The lower portion of the spine is also called the lumbar region.
+- Lumbar region.
+The lower portion of the spine is called the lumbar region.
 A slipped disc in this location can cause discomfort from the hips and buttocks to the toes.
 The lumbar region is more susceptible to developing a slipped disc since it bears more weight than the other regions.

 One way to reduce the symptoms associated with a slipped disc is through alternative treatments such as yoga.
-This form of exercise serves to strengthen the muscles in the body, including the back and neck, through a series of held poses and stretches.
+This form of exercise serves to strengthen the muscles in the body, including the neck and back, through a series of held poses and stretches.
 Stronger and more flexible neck and back muscles will provide better support to the vertebrae, allowing for decreased pressure on the spinal nerves.
 Yoga also stresses the importance of meditation, a practice that can reduce overall body tension and thereby help reduce neck and back pain.
 Other alternative treatments for a slipped disc include acupuncture, herbal remedies and chiropractic care.

-Before beginning any exercise regimen like yoga, be sure to speak with your primary care physician or back specialist.
-Several factors can determine whether a patient should limit his or her physical activity or else make the spinal condition worse.
-Patients suffering from a slipped disc can explore other treatments if yoga is not an option, including the minimally invasive procedures performed at Laser Spine Institute.
-Contact us to schedule a free review of your MRI or CT scan and to learn more about the safe and effective outpatient procedures offered by Laser Spine Institute.
+Before beginning any exercise like yoga, be sure to speak with your primary care physician or back specialist.
+Several factors can determine whether a patient should limit his or her physical activity to avoid making the spinal condition worse.
+Patients with a slipped disc may be recommended to explore the possibility of surgery if other treatments such as yoga are not effective in bringing relief.
+In this case, patients should consider minimally invasive spine surgery performed at Laser Spine Institute.